 What eats steelhead salmon?

-Because of their light taste and healthy nature, steelhead salmon are one of the most popular fish for chefs with a bounty of recipes to choose from.
-In fact, humans catching so many of these fish each year are one of the major factors threatening this species.
-Other animals vying to eat steelhead salmon are bears, raccoons, birds, otters, lampreys and other fish.
+Because of their light taste and healthy nature, steelhead salmon are one of the most popular fish for chefs, with a bounty of recipes to choose from.
+In fact, humans catching so many of these fish each year is one of the major factors threatening this species.
+Other animals vying to eat steelhead salmon are bears, raccoons, birds, otters, lampreys, and other fish.

 What do steelhead salmon eat?

 A steelhead starts its life as a troutling or fry feeding on zooplankton.
-As adults, they progress into eating insects from the water and air, mollusks, crustaceans, fish eggs, minnows and other small fishes.
+As adults, they progress into eating insects from the water and air, mollusks, crustaceans, fish eggs, minnows, and other small fish.

 Reproduction and Lifespan